ejmastnak/ejmastnak.com/content/tutorials/deploy-laravel/deploy-zero-downtime.md

 # Link .env file into place
 laravel@server:initial$ ln -s ../../shared/.env .env

-# Link storage directory into place (you'll have to remove the existing one)
+# Link storage directory into place (you'll have to remove the existing one first)
-laravel@server:laravel-project$ rm -r storage/  # if you haven't removed it yet laravel@server:laravel-project$ ln -s ../../shared/storage/ storage
+laravel@server:laravel-project$ ln -s ../../shared/storage/ storage

 # Link SQLite database into place, if using SQLite
 laravel@server:laravel-project$ cd database/sqlite
-laravel@server:sqlite$ ln -s ../../../../shared/database.sqlite database.sqlite
+laravel@server:sqlite$ ln -s ../../../../shared/sqlite/database.sqlite database.sqlite
 ```

 Two comments:

 - You must manually remove the existing storage directory in the initial release before you can overwrite it with a symlink to the shared storage directory.
 This is a quirk of `ln` that stops you from overwriting an existing directory---see e.g. [this Stack Overflow answer](https://stackoverflow.com/a/38095952) for details.
-- SQLite users wondering about the strange directory structure: it's from the [permissions article]({{< relref "permissions" >}}#sqlite)---recall that your SQLite database needs to be in a directory that is writable by your web server.
+- SQLite users wondering why the SQLite database is inside an `sqlite` directory: it's from the [permissions article]({{< relref "permissions" >}}#sqlite)---recall that your SQLite database must be nested inside a directory that is writable by your web server.

 Here's what your directory structure should look like after this step: